emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 # Comprehensive Exam Study Guide

 A compilation of my resources for studying for comprehensive exams.
+Each folder refers to a topic, each with several markdown files of notes and figures as well as the PDFs of papers referenced.

 ### Table of Contents